openhab/openhab-addons/bundles/org.openhab.binding.konnected/README.md

 The binding attempts to discover The Konnected Alarm Panels via the UPnP service.
 The auto-discovery service of the binding will detect the base URL of the Konnected Alarm Panel.
-When manually adding things the base URL of the Konnected Alarm Panel will need to be configured.
+When manually adding things, the base URL of the Konnected Alarm Panel will need to be configured.
 The base URL should include scheme, address and port (for example http://192.168.1.123:9123).

 The binding will attempt to obtain the ip address of your openHAB server as configured in the OSGi framework.